Welcome to today's edition of the Rush 24-7 podcast.

 And out of concern for her family's privacy, she requested her last name not to be published.

-Here's the here's the lead.
+Here's the lead.

 The conservative politics of the Bush administration forced me to have an abortion that I didn't want.

-I'm a 42 year old, happily married mother of two elementary schoolers.
+I'm a 42-year-old, happily married mother of two elementary schoolers.

-My husband and I both work, and like many couples, we're starved for time together.
+And like many couples, we're starved for time together.

-On Thursday evening, this or one Thursday evening this past March, we managed to snag some rare couple time, and in a sudden rush of passion, I failed to insert my diaphragm.
+On Thursday evening this year, one Thursday evening this past March, we managed to snag some rare couple time.

-Whoa whoa, you should have had Bush there making sure that you put it in.
+Whoa, whoa, you should have had Bush there making sure that you put it in.

-If this is all his fault, the next morning after getting my kids off to school, I called my OBGYN to get a prescription for plan B, the emergency contraceptive pill that can prevent a pregnancy, but only if you take it within 72 hours of intercourse.
+If this is all his fault, the next morning after getting my kids off to school, I called my OBGYN to get a prescription for Plan B, the emergency contraceptive pill that can prevent a pregnancy, but only if you take it within 72 hours of intercourse.

-We weren't planning to have another child, which is why as a rule, we use contraception.
+We weren't planning to have another child, which is why, as a rule, we use contraception.

 I wanted to make sure that our momentary lapse didn't result in a pregnancy.